tommasorigon/logistic-bias-reduction/ENDOMETRIAL/README.md

 Salvan, and Sartori (2017), conveniently implemented in the R package `brglm2` (Kosmidis 2021); refer also to Kosmidis, Kenne Pagui, and Sartori (2020).
-We also compare the proposed method with the approach of (Clogg et al. 1991), which also relies on a conjugate prior specification inducing pseudo-counts and shrinking estimates toward the empirical proportion.
+We also compare the proposed method with the approach of (Clogg et al. 1991), which relies on a conjugate prior specification inducing pseudo-counts and shrinking estimates toward the empirical proportion.

 ``` r
 # CLOGG ET AL. (1991)